These cannabis users are debunking the stereotype of the “lazy stoner” one beach cleanup at a time

 “I like to tell people that cannabis is part of my life, but it’s not my life,” he said.
 “At the end of the day, it’s just a plant.”

-His clothing businesses Inspired by Cannabis parallels the idea.
+His clothing business Inspired by Cannabis parallels the idea.

 “In order for you to change the perspective of something, you have to change the actual language of it,” Santiago said.
 “That’s why I say, instead of ‘getting high’ and ‘getting lit,’ or ‘faded,’ why not be inspired?
 Inspired by cannabis.”